jayeshmahapatra/jayeshmahapatra.github.io/_posts/2023-07-27-translation-app.md

 <figure>
     <img src="/media/2023-07-27-translation-app/translation_app_example_use.gif"
-         alt="A gif of using the translation app to translate an advertisement poster">
+         alt="A gif of using the translation app to translate an advertisement poster" width = "300"
+         height = "500">
     <figcaption>Translating an advertisement poster using the app</figcaption>
 </figure>